View Document Text

 representatives receive these types of compensation for Advisory accounts.

-The Adviser does not directly or indirectly compensate anyone for client
+The Advisor does not directly or indirectly compensate anyone for client

 referrals, nor does it receive compensation for such.